The Missing Cross to Purity

 that they may preach to all that you have to deal with;

-so that you may be as a city set on a hill, that cannot be hid,
+so that you may be like a city set on a hill, that cannot be hid,

 and as lights of the world, answering the equal principle in all,

-that God in all things may be glorified.
+that God may be glorified in all things.

 So that you may pass your time here with fear,